ravgeetdhillon/gtk-web/collections/_docs/windows.md

 You may use MSYS2 to [build your GTK application and create an installer to distribute it](https://blogs.gnome.org/nacho/2014/08/01/how-to-build-your-gtk-application-on-windows/).
-Your installer will need to ship your application build artifacts as well as GTK binaries and runtime dependencies; see the instructions above for vcpkg for more details.
+Your installer will need to ship your application build artifacts as well as GTK binaries and runtime dependencies.

 ## Legal notes on distributing GTK with your application